drcandacemakedamoore/cleanX/README.md

 dst = 'cleaned'

 # This is just an illustration, this code isn't sufficient in most
 # cases to remove a directory.
-It's up to yu to come up with a
+It's up to you to come up with a
 # reasonable code to remove this directory if it already exist.
 try:
     os.rmdir(dst)